-* Specifies whether or not the Server security system uses the LDAP providers.
+* Specify whether the Server security system uses the LDAP providers.

-* @return Returns true if using none imported LDAP support, otherwise returns false.
+* @return Return true if using none imported LDAP support, otherwise returns false.

 public boolean isEnableNoneImportedLDAPSupport();

-* Specifies whether or not the Server security system uses none imported LDAP support.
+* Specify whether the Server security system uses none imported LDAP support.

 * @param isEnableNoneImportedLDAPSupport Set this parameter to true if the Server